MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/gxp-guidance/common-challenges-and-requirements.md

 - How does your organization segregate data under regulatory controls and non-regulatory controls?
 For example, GxP versus non-GxP data.
 - How do you make access to content easy to scale?
 Consider this when building your data model.
 - What naming standards will be relevant to introduce from the beginning?
 For example, name of guides, content, Active Directory (AD) groups, business units, and folders.
-- What roles/personas are involved in the guides lifecycle?
+- What roles/personas are involved in the guides life cycle?
 - Who will manage the security and segregation of duty?
 And how?
 - How will you uniquely link the approved guides to the specific positions where they're to be executed?
 For example, through QR code, guide ID, or guide name.
 - How and who will maintain users and subscriptions?